Programs generation

 • Preprocess the L2, L3, and L4 headers

-The header’s preprocessing is required to discover the protocols used in the packet: processing L2 will rovide us with information about L3, and so on.
+The header’s preprocessing is required to discover the protocols used in the packet: processing L2 will provide us with information about L3, and so on.
 The logic used to process layer X is responsible for discovering layer X+1: the L2 header preprocessing logic will discover the L3 protocol ID.
 When processing layer X, if the protocol is not supported, the protocol ID is reset to 0 (so we won’t execute the rules for this layer) and subsequent layers are not processed (because we can’t discover their protocol).

 For example, assuming IPv6 and TCP are the only supported protocols: